tabatkins/kdlpy/README.md

 ```

 Stringifying a `kdl.Document` object will produce a valid KDL document back.
-You can also call `doc.print(printConfig?)` to customize the printing with a `PrintConfig` object, described below.
+You can also call `doc.print(printConfig|None)` to customize the printing with a `PrintConfig` object, described below.
 See below for how to configure printing options.

 ### Inserting Native Values